Erlenmeyer flask: In chemistry

-The slanted sides and narrow neck of this flask allow the contents of the flask to be mixed by swirling, without risk of spillage, making them suitable for titrations by placing it under the buret and adding solvent and the indicator in the Erlenmeyer flask.
+The slanted sides and narrow neck of this flask allow the contents of the flask to be mixed by swirling, without risk of spillage, making them suitable for titrations by placing it under the burette and adding solvent and the indicator in the Erlenmeyer flask.
 Such features similarly make the flask suitable for boiling liquids.
 Hot vapour condenses on the upper section of the Erlenmeyer flask, reducing solvent loss.
 Erlenmeyer flasks' narrow necks can also support filter funnels.

 The final two attributes of Erlenmeyer flasks make them especially appropriate for recrystallization.
 The sample to be purified is heated to a boil, and sufficient solvent is added for complete dissolution.
 The receiving flask is filled with a small amount of solvent, and heated to a boil.
 The hot solution is filtered through a fluted filter paper into the receiving flask.
 Hot vapors from the boiling solvent keep the filter funnel warm, avoiding the premature crystallization.

 Like beakers, Erlenmeyer flasks are not normally suitable for accurate volumetric measurements.
 Their stamped volumes are approximate within about 5% accuracy.